ONSdigital/dp-search-data-extractor/README.md

 Service to retrieve published data to be used to update a search index This service calls /publisheddata endpoint on [zebedee](https://github.com/ONSdigital/zebedee) and metadata endpoint on [dataset API](https://github.com/ONSdigital/dp-dataset-api).

-This service listens to the "content-updated" kafka topic for events of type contentUpdatedEvent e.g. see [schemas](schema) package.
+This service listens to the `content-updated` kafka topic for events of type contentUpdatedEvent e.g. see [schemas](schema) package.

 This service takes the uri, from the consumed event, and either calls ...